TEHIK-EE/TerminologyServices/input/pagecontent/index.md

   <tr><td><b>In English</b></td><td><b>Eesti keeles</b></td></tr>
   <tr>
   <td>
 <p>Central terminology services use FHIR standard, but the services themselves are not restricted to FHIR implementers.
-Terminology server replaces the old CSV-based publication portal, and will be used by the whole eHealth community in Estonia.</p>
+Terminology server replaces the old CSV-based publication portal, and is used by the whole eHealth community in Estonia.</p>
 <hr>
 <p>Implementation Guide contains:</p>
 <ul>